mui/mui-x/docs/data/date-pickers/custom-opening-button/custom-opening-button.md

 :::

-## Add a second icon next to the opening button
+## Add an icon next to the opening button

-If you want to add a second icon next to the opening button, you can use the `inputAdornment` slot.
+If you want to add an icon next to the opening button, you can use the `inputAdornment` slot.
 In the example below, the warning icon will be visible anytime the current value is invalid:

+{{"demo": "AddWarningIconWhenInvalid.js"}}

+To add the same behavior to a picker that do not have an input adornment (e.g: Date Range Picker), you need to use the `textField` slot to add one:

-{{"demo": "SecondIconNextToOpeningButton.js"}}
+{{"demo": "AddWarningIconWhenInvalidRange.js"}}